mesosphere/marathon-autoscale/README.md

 #### CPU

 In this mode, the system will scale the service up or down when the CPU has been out of range for the number of cycles defined in AS_SCALE_UP_FACTOR (for up) or AS_COOL_DOWN_FACTOR (for down).
-For MIN_CPU_TIME and MAX_CPU_TIME on multicore containers, the calculation for determining the value is # of CPU * desired CPU utilization percentage = CPU time (e.g. 80 cpu time * 2 cpu = 160 cpu time)
+For AS_MIN_RANGE and AS_MAX_RANGE on multicore containers, the calculation for determining the value is # of CPU * desired CPU utilization percentage = CPU time (e.g. 80 cpu time * 2 cpu = 160 cpu time)

 #### MEM

 In this mode, the system will scale the service up or down when the Memory has been out of range for the number of cycles defined in AS_SCALE_UP_FACTOR (for up) or AS_COOL_DOWN_FACTOR (for down).
-For MIN_MEM_PERCENT and MAX_MEM_PERCENT on very small containers, remember that Mesos adds 32MB to the container spec for container overhead (namespace and cgroup), so your target percentages should take that into account.
+For AS_MIN_RANGE and AS_MAX_RANGE on very small containers, remember that Mesos adds 32MB to the container spec for container overhead (namespace and cgroup), so your target percentages should take that into account.
 Alternatively, consider using the CPU only scaling mode for containers with very small memory footprints.

 #### SQS